orlp/pdqsort/readme.md

     n           n log n     n log n     log n       No          Yes

-### The worst case.

-Quicksort naturally performs bad on inputs that form patterns, due to it being a partition-based sort.
-Choosing a bad pivot will result in many comparisons that give little to no progress in the sorting process.
-If the pattern does not get broken up, this can happen many times in a row.
-Worse, real world data is filled with these patterns.

-Traditionally the solution to this is to randomize the pivot selection of quicksort.
-While this technically still allows for a quadratic worst case, the chances of it happening are astronomically small.
-Later, in introsort, pivot selection is kept deterministic, instead switching to the guaranteed O(n log n) heapsort if the recursion depth becomes too big.
-In pdqsort we adopt a hybrid approach, (deterministically) shuffling some elements to break up patterns when we encounter a "bad" partition (explained later).
-If we encounter too many "bad" partitions we switch to heapsort.

-### The average case.

-pdqsort in the average case is indistinguishable from a properly implemented quicksort.
-On average case data where no patterns are detected pdqsort is effectively a quicksort that uses median-of-3 pivot selection, switching to insertion sort if the number of elements to be (recursively) sorted is small.
-The overhead associated with detecting the patterns for the best case is so small it lies within the error of measurement.

 ### The best case.

 pdqsort is designed to run in linear time for a couple of best-case patterns.
 Linear time is